Hubert de Givenchy: Career

-During the 1950s and early 1960s, he was considered one of the top couturiers, very influential.
-He debuted his prêt-à-porter collection in 1954, at which time his designs were considered to be both comfortably wearable and well-shaped enough to have "hanger appeal".
-He is credited with introducing in 1957 the loose-fitting-but-narrow-hemmed "sack/sac dress", also called the chemise dress, soon copied by Christian Dior for his 1957 Fuseau/Spindle line.
-The same year, he felt confident enough with his stature to present his collections weeks after almost all other designers showed theirs, requiring a second trip to Paris for press and buyers.
+During the 1950s and early 1960s, he was considered one of the top couturiers.
+He debuted his prêt-à-porter collection in 1954, at which time his designs were considered to be both comfortably wearable, largely via a loosened fit, and well-shaped enough to have "hanger appeal".
+In 1955, he gained acclaim with an easy-fitting sweater style, a sleek, open-sided pump, and diminutive millinery.
+His most prophetic 1955 contribution was the shift dress, which he would alter in 1957 to produce the fuller but tapering "sack/sac dress," also called the chemise dress, soon copied by Christian Dior for his 1957 Fuseau/Spindle line.
+The same year, he felt confident enough with his stature to present his collections weeks after almost all other designers showed theirs, requiring a second trip to Paris for the press.
 He created the iconic 'balloon coat' and the 'baby doll' dress in 1958, making innovative contributions to the geometric seaming and experimental construction becoming prevalent at the time.
-In 1969, a men's line was also created.
+His princess line of 1959 was also very influential.
+In 1969, a men's line was created.

 While his premiere collection in the early 1950s had consisted of separates, they had still conformed to the rather dressy norms of the day.
-In the second half of the 1960s and into the 1970s, with the rise of miniskirts, jeans, and much more casual styles, a societal rejection of materialism, and the decline in importance of haute couture, Givenchy's designs remained rather formal and dressy and he became much less influential, seen by some as a behind-the-times designer for wealthy women "of a certain age" and not showing skirts above the knee until 1971, when he also joined 1971's brief vogue for hot pants (and showed fabrics inspired by Mark Rothko).
+In the second half of the 1960s and into the 1970s, with the rise of much more casual styles like miniskirts and jeans, a societal rejection of materialism, and the decline in importance of haute couture, Givenchy's designs remained rather formal and dressy and he became much less influential, seen by some as a behind-the-times designer for wealthy women "of a certain age."
+There were signs of this change in position as early as 1963, when he rejected the fashion world's adoption of multiple heights of women's boots, sticking instead to staid pumps, and attempted to reintroduce a fitted princess silhouette when waistless shift and trapeze shapes were the strongest trend.
+During the miniskirt era, his hems remained longer than most, only rising to micromini length in the early seventies, when short lengths had come to seem the conservative position.
+He also joined 1971's brief vogue for hot pants and showed fabrics inspired by Mark Rothko.